blacksenator/miniSIP4fb/README.md

 ## Purpose

 This library provides a class for the limited use of SIP under PHP.
 With **miniSIP4fb**, a simple headless softphone can be operated as a client on a FRITZ!Box, with which primarily only an incoming call can be terminated.
 Because the AVM FRITZ!Box does not provide the option to end an incoming call via an API (e.g. with a [SOAP action][soap]), these functions represent a workaround.
-In combination with the manageable number of easy-to-use functions, other use cases are also conceivable, e.g. for controlling actuators through a call.
-Extensions may be necessary for this.

 I found some libraries for using SIP in PHP, but they followed a different functional approach, were in my opinion too complicated to use or had too much code for the intended purpose.

 This software was created as an experiment.
 I wanted to test whether a virtual softphone (headless SIP client) could be used to accept and end incoming calls as easily as possible.
 Of course, the software has become more extensive than originally intended - also in order to cover as many eventualities as possible - even for this limited purpose.

+### Overview of features

+**miniSIP4fb** provides functions to interact as a simple softphone (SIP client) with a FRITZ!Box (SIP server) as you can see on the exchange of messages on the left.

+![overview][overview]

+Voice transmission is not supported.
+In combination with the manageable number of easy-to-use functions, other use cases are also conceivable, e.g. for controlling actuators through a call.
+Extensions may be necessary for this.

 ## Requirements